From Big Bang to suck-squeeze-bang-blow and beyond

 This snap was taken in Ismailia, Egypt; these Tommies were part of the forces defending the Suez Canal.

-The Empire rallied round the flag: these stalwarts rode with the Fith Australian Light Horse.
+The Empire rallied round the flag: these diggers rode with the Fifth Australian Light Horse.

 It’s good to put a name to the face.
 Pictured astride his Beeza in 1915 is Sgt Bill Humphreys of the RFC.